-- Functional skills English Maths, ICT
+- Functional skills English, Maths, ICT

 - AQA PSD (Entry 1 to Level 1)

-- Life and living units to Learning for Life
+- Life and living units

 - GCSE Art

 - Sports Leaders

 - First Aid

 - AQA awards scheme

-Work related Learning: We offer a three year programme that starts with school based learning focusing upon services and products.
-In year 2, students then have the opportunity to attend supported group placements.
+Work related Learning: We offer a programme that starts with school based learning focusing upon, enterprise, services and products.
+Students then have the opportunity to attend supported group placements at venues such as Emmaus, Phoenix Trust, and Paxton Pits, Snake hall Farm and Darwin Nurseries in a carousel.

-In the final year or sooner if they are able to access this, students are offered individual placements on a weekly basis across the academic year.
+Students that are able to work independently are offered individual placements on a weekly basis across the academic year.